This page outlines central government's role in helping New Zealand prepare for and adapt to the impacts of climate change.

 |NIWA is developing guidelines and advice to help coastal communities adapt to climate change.|

-Understanding the role of the Antarctic and Southern Ocean in determining our climate and our future environment.
+Understanding the role of the Antarctic and Southern Ocean in determining our climate and our future environment, to enable New Zealanders to adapt, manage risk and thrive in a changing climate.

 - Irrigation Acceleration Fund [Ministry for Primary Industries website]